bogdanvuk/pygears/doc/gears_paper/pygears.rst

     outputs = gear_name(
         in1, ..., inN,
-        p1=value1, ..., pM=valueM)
+        p1=val1, ..., pM=valM)

-For a gear with a single output interface, the function call returns a Python object that represents that interface.
+For a gear with a single output interface, the function call returns a Python object that represents that output interface.
 For a gear with multiple outputs, a tuple of interface objects is returned.
-Returned output interface objects can then be supplied when instantiating other gears, which in turn establishes the connections between the gear instances.
-A graph of interconnected gears obtained in this way can then be translated to syntesizable SystemVerilog code by PyGears.
+Returned output interface objects can then be supplied when instantiating other gears, which then establishes connections between the gear instances.

-Furthermore, PyGears features a simulator, built on top of the Python asyncio framework :cite:`asyncio`, for simulating the design described in this way.
-Each gear can be simulated in one of the two basic ways: either using an external HDL simulator (like Verilator :cite:`snyder2013verilator`), or in pure Python for the gears that have a Python description.
-Describing a gear and simulating it in pure Python has an advantage: better data representation using python objects (types), operation in terms of data exchange
+A graph of interconnected gears described using python function calls in a manner described above can then be translated to syntesizable SystemVerilog code by PyGears.
+Furthermore, PyGears features a simulator built on top of the Python asyncio framework :cite:`asyncio` that can connect to an external HDL simulator (like Verilator :cite:`snyder2013verilator`) to simulate the design together with its verification environment.
+Components of the verification environment can be also written as gears with their functionality described in pure Python, but the details of this process are out of the scope of this paper.

 Choosing Python as a description language has many benefits: